Endgame: Expectations, etc.

 So.
 We had all arrived at the end of an era.
 The final action of the adventure would take place off Albus Dumbledore’s watch.
 At least officially.

-I belatedly jumped onto the bandwagon that Dumbledore wasn’t dead just before the Spring update of the collection in 2006.
-So, along with a good many other fans, I found myself sprawled in the road with the wind knocked out of me after Rowling summarily up-ended that movement in August of that year.
+I had belatedly jumped onto the bandwagon that held that Dumbledore wasn’t dead just before the Spring update of the collection in 2006.
+So, along with a good many other fans, I found myself sprawled in the road with the wind knocked out of me after Rowling summarily up-ended that conclusion in August of that year.

 Having adopted it so late, I hadn’t a great deal invested in it, but it entailed revisions to a number of the articles in the collection.
 I may not have rooted those all previous references out yet, although I am pretty sure I have by now.

 However, given the way that Rowling set up her world, striking a pose and declaiming that “dead is dead” really looks a lot more like another bit of slight-of-hand on her part than any sort of definitive guideline.
-For the plain truth of the matter is that, in the Potterverse, dead is NOT necessarily dead, in any sense that we would recognize.
+For the plain truth of the matter is that, in the Potterverse, dead is NOT necessarily dead, not in any sense that we would recognize.
 Not if you set up a universe which allows for the active presence and participation of ghosts.
-(ETA: let alone Resurrection Stone revenants, or wand “echoes”, let alone sentient portraits.)
+(ETA: not to mention Resurrection Stone revenants, or wand “echoes”, let alone sentient portraits.)

 So for all that Dumbledore was dead, I found it very hard to believe that he was gone.
 I really did think he would linger on, in some iteration, to the last page and depart peacefully after the crisis is resolved.